-- Be fully aware of the school's Anti-Bullying Policy. - Deal with instances of bullying promptly and effectively, in accordance with agreed procedures.
+- Be fully aware of the school's Anti-Bullying Policy. - Deal with instances of bullying promptly and effectively, in accordance with the Addressing Bullying in Schools Act (Northern Ireland) 2016.

-Dealing incidents of bullying
+Dealing with incidents of bullying

 Our intention is to RESPOND to the bullying that is taking place, RESOLVE the concern and RESTORE the well-being of all those involved.